sagecodes/make-a-wildlife-object-detector/README.md

 ### Converting to a CSV file.

-You could skip the step of generating a CSV file and directly create a TF Record but I've found having a CSV file helpful in the past.
+You could skip the step of generating a CSV file and directly create a TF Record or whatever type of input your model takes, but I've found having a CSV file helpful in the past.

 - A chance to pause and check your data
 - If your labeling tool doesn't save a project, you can append new annotation